Umar Hadi: Director general of America and Europe

 After his ambassadorship in South Korea, on 15 September 2022 Umar was appointed as America and Europe director general in the foreign ministry.
 During his tenure, in 2023 Umar summoned Sweden's ambassador to Indonesia Marina Berg over incidents of Quran burnings in the country.
-Umar, alongside with the defence ministry's strategy director general Bambang Trisnohadi, led the Indonesian delegation for the Indonesia–U.S. Senior Officials' 2+2 Foreign Policy Dialogue and Defense Dialogue.
+Umar, along with the defence ministry's strategy director general Bambang Trisnohadi, led the Indonesian delegation for the Indonesia–U.S. Senior Officials' 2+2 Foreign Policy Dialogue and Defense Dialogue.

 Permanent representative to the United Nations

 In July 2025, Prabowo Subianto nominated Umar as the permanent representative to the United Nations.
 After passing an assessment by House of Representative's first commission on 5 July 2025, his nomination was approved three days later.
 He was installed on 25 August 2025 and presented his credentials to the Secretary-General of the United Nations António Guterres on 19 September 2025.

+On 9 April 2026, Umar, on behalf of 63 countries and the European Union, read out a joint statement condemning the Israeli attacks on the U.N. peacekeepers in Lebanon that resulted in the death of three Indonesian peacekeeping soldiers and injuring other soldiers from different countries.

 Personal life

 Umar is married to Siti Nila Purnama and has a daughter, Ratna Aini Hadi, who is a researcher at the LUT University.